SEAI Disclosures Policy

 You will be asked to provide as much detail as possible including the details of names and addresses of all persons and/or properties involved and specifics of the allegations of malpractice or impropriety.

 This Disclosures Policy does not apply to SEAI investigations of complaints or appeals.
-If you have a complaint or appeal, please refer to the SEAI Customer Charter for the SEAI Complaints and Appeals Policy.
+A complaint is regarded as a written expression of dissatisfaction about SEAI or any third party acting on SEAI’s behalf.
+An appeal is regarded as a request for review of a decision under any SEAI grant programme.
+If you have a complaint or appeal, please refer to the SEAI Customer Charter for the SEAI Feedback, Complaints and Appeals Policy (published on www.seai.ie).

 If you wish to raise a concern relevant to this Policy, please contact SEAI directly by:

 - Writing to us at Disclosures, SEAI, 3 Park Place, Hatch Street Upper, Dublin 2;